A-Series-of-Dice-Based-Events/RiseOfTheRunelords/Book 1/README.md

 ### B3.
 Welcoming Chamber
   - **Loot:**
-    - Ancient Ornamental Ranseur (a long trident wifh a central prong that's longer than the other two) worth 200sp
+    - Ancient Ornamental Ranseur (a long trident with a central prong that's longer than the other two) worth 200sp

 ### B4.
 Washing Pool (60xp, low threat)
   - **Creatures:**